nkh-lab/car-api-hello-world/README.md

 # car-api-hello-world
 Android automotive CAR API usage example.

-Example based on `android.car.hardware.CarPropertyManager` usage for obtaining speed, gear and other properties which are belonged for all possible permission protection levels:
+The example is based on the use of `android.car.hardware.CarPropertyManager` and shows how to work with `SYSTEM` (speed, transfer, etc.) and `VENDOR` custom properties that belong to all possible permission protection levels:
 - normal
 - dangerous
 - signature|privileged